Warm-Started QAOA with Custom Mixers Provably Converges and Computationally Beats Goemans-Williamson's Max-Cut at Low Circuit Depths: Numerical Simulations and Experiments

-For each run for each variant of QAOA, we initialize the variational parameters $\gamma$ and $\beta$ close to zero and each run terminates when the difference in successive values of $F_p(\gamma,\beta)$ in the optimization loop is less than $\bar{W} \times 10^{-6}$ where $\bar{W}$ is the sum of the absolute values of the edge weights.
+For each run for each variant of QAOA, we initialize the variational parameters $\gamma$ and $\beta$ close to zero\footnote{For standard QAOA, many optimizers will immediately terminate if initialized exactly at the origin due to the presence of a saddle point.
+Instead, each variational parameter $(\gamma_1,\dots,\gamma_p,\beta_1,\dots,\beta_p)$ is initialized by sampling uniformly from the interval $[-0.0001,0.0001]$.} and each run terminates when the difference in successive values of $F_p(\gamma,\beta)$ in the optimization loop is less than $\bar{W} \times 10^{-6}$ where $\bar{W}$ is the sum of the absolute values of the edge weights.